awh44/MATLAB/README.md

 # MATLAB
-Collects a variety of mathematical MATLAB functions
+This repository ollects a variety of mathematical MATLAB functions.
+These functions were mostly created for projects done for numerical analysis courses.